computer-geek64/timelock/README.md

 * Ashish D'Souza - [computer-geek64](https://github.com/computer-geek64/)

 ## Releases
-Timelock is currently under production, and does not have any releases yet.
+TimeLock is currently under production, and does not have any releases yet.

 ## Versioning
 This project is uses the [Git](https://git-scm.com/) Version Control System (VCS).